awsdocs/amazon-workspaces-administration-guide/doc_source/update-management.md

-# Update Management in Workspaces<a name="update-management"></a>
+# Update management in WorkSpaces<a name="update-management"></a>

 We recommend that you regularly patch, update, and secure the operating system and applications on your WorkSpaces\.
-You can configure your WorkSpaces to be updated by Workspaces during a regular maintenance window or you can update them yourself\.
-For more information, see [WorkSpace Maintenance](workspace-maintenance.md)\.
+You can configure your WorkSpaces to be updated by WorkSpaces during a regular maintenance window or you can update them yourself\.
+For more information, see [WorkSpace maintenance](workspace-maintenance.md)\.

 For applications on your WorkSpaces, you can use any automatic update services provided or follow the recommendations for installing updates provided by the application vendor\.